afarntrog/crazylog/README.md

 # Feedback and contributing

-This library is very focused on being easy and fun to use, so if you find something that you think can be improved please open an issue or even better, a PR, thank you!
+If you find something that can be improved please open an issue or even better, a PR, thank you.